brick/geo/README.md

 composer require brick/geo
 ```

+If you only need basic operations such as building Geometry objects, importing from / exporting to one of the supported formats (WKB, WKT, EWKB, EWKT, or GeoJSON), then you're all set.

-Then head on to the [Configuration](#configuration) section to configure a GIS geometry engine.
+If you need advanced features, such as `length()`, `union()`, `intersection`, etc., head on to the [Configuration](#configuration) section to choose a `GeometryEngine` implementation.

 Project status & release process
 --------------------------------